Loading

 Santa Fe College

-Santa Fe College is a public college located in Gainesville, Florida.
-As part of the Florida College System, it offers both associate and baccalaureate degree programs.
+Santa Fe College is a public college in Gainesville, Florida.
+It is part of the Florida College System and offers both associate and baccalaureate degree programs.
 Established in 1965 by the Florida Legislature as Santa Fe Junior College, the institution began classes in September 1966.
 It was renamed Santa Fe Community College in 1972 and became "Santa Fe College" in 2008 to highlight its baccalaureate programs.

 Campuses